Research

 What the data actually shows

-Not one store out of 500 reached Highly Recommendable status (85 or above).
-The bar for full AI recommendation confidence is high, and no store in our dataset has cleared it yet.
+Not one store out of the first 500 reached Highly Recommendable status (85 or above).
+The bar for full AI recommendation confidence is high, and no store in our first 500 dataset cleared it.

-Schema markup averages 9.0 out of 20 across all stores.
+Schema markup averages 6.1 out of 20 across the first 500 stores.
 Most stores have no structured JSON-LD data that AI can reliably parse.
 Product extraction, pricing, and availability are invisible to AI agents as a result.

 Major retailers scored as low as 4 out of 100.
 Brand recognition and organic traffic do not translate to AI recommendation readiness.
 The signals AI needs are completely different from what Google rewards.